Comedy, Mistaken Identities and Memorable Melodies

 Prior to the opera, enjoy a half-hour lecture about The Barber of Seville and opera in general, to fully prepare you to enjoy this event.

-Following this delightful comic opera, we’ll travel a short distance to Alexi's Grill for dinner, before returning to PebbleCreek.
+Following this delightful comic opera, we’ll have dinner before returning to PebbleCreek.

 In preparation for the trip, consider registering for Josh Borth’s class about The Barber of Seville Thursday, Feb.
 1, 11:30 a.m.-12:30 p.m.